abhinavmish96/NODE_COURSE/2_Interactive_Node_With_REPL/readme.md

 - To begin REPL, simply type node without providing any Node application file, like so:
 **$ node**
 - REPL then provides a command-line prompt—an angle bracket (>)—by default.
 Any- thing you type from this point on is processed by the underlying V8 JavaScript engine.

+### Multiline and More Complex JavaScript

+-  From incorporating external modules to gracefully handling multiline expressions, providing a textual indicator of code that’s nested following an opening curly brace **{}**.
+- REPL provides repeating dots to indicate that everything that’s being typed follows an open curly brace and hence the command isn’t finished yet.
+It does the same for an open parenthesis.
+- Increasing levels of nesting generates more dots; this is necessary in an interactive en- vironment, where you might lose track of where you are, as you type.